 We are going to be covering 15 practical tips and ways that you can start saving energy in schools and become a greener, environment friendly, and more sustainable facility overall.
 Here they are.

-1. Replace inefficient lighting fixtures
+1. Replace inefficient lighting fixtures with LED

 In school facilities we most commonly find tube lighting being used in the hallways, classrooms, and really anywhere with lower ceilings that are flat.